apache/accumulo-testing/README.md

 }
 ```

 An example script for [Uno] is provided.
-To use this do the following and set
+To use this, do the following and set
 `UNO_HOME` after copying.

     cp conf/cluster-control.sh.uno conf/cluster-control.sh

-After the cluster control script is setup, the following will run performance
+After the cluster control script is set up, the following will run performance
-test and produce json result files.
+test and produce a json result files in the provided output directory.

     ./bin/performance run <output dir>

+The example above will run all performance tests in order.
+To run a single test, a filter can be
+applied.
+The example below will run just the DurabilityWriteSpeedPT.

+    ./bin/performance run <output dir> DurabilityWriteSpeedPT

 There are some utilities for working with the json result files, run the `performance` script
 with no options to see them.